Degubi/Frutty/README.md

   - Run the 'build_installer.py' file

 ### Plugin development:
-  - The LevelEditorPlugin is an example.
+  - The LevelEditorPlugin & LavaZonePlugin plugins are examples.
   - The 'frutty.plugin' directory is a good starting point.
 It is well documented with lots of examples.
   - Every plugin jar needs a MANIFEST.MF file with the Plugin-Class attribute.
   - Run the 'build_jar.py' file to build only the game jar (add it to the classPath in the IDE)